-In addition to the Chipotle’s sofritas, seasoned shredded tofu, the chain just launched plant-based chorizo.
-The vegan chorizo crumbles are being tested at select locations in Indianapolis, Orange County, and Denver.
+In addition to the Chipotle’s sofritas, seasoned shredded tofu, the chain launched vegan chorizo nationwide for a limited time in January 2022.

 Made to order, Chipotle’s famous burritos all start with the large flour tortilla.
-Those looking to eat vegan can fill their wrap with cilantro-lime, brown, or white rice, along with black or pinto beans.
+Those looking to eat vegan can fill their wrap with brown or white rice, along with black or pinto beans.

-Customers can also choose Chipotle’s signature sofritas as their protein source, seasoned with traditional herbs and spices such as paprika and oregano.
-Sofritas has also been available in the UK since 2018, where the company nicknamed it the vegan boost.
+Customers can also choose Chipotle’s plant-based chorizo or signature sofritas as their protein source.
+Sofritas, seasoned with traditional herbs and spices such as paprika and oregano, have also been available in the UK since 2018, where the company nicknamed it the vegan boost.
 The same year, Chipotle served a total of 7.5 million pounds of the braised tofu, which is supplied by California’s Hodo Foods.

 After choosing a protein (or not, you do you), burrito fans can build dishes from a selection of plant-based toppings.
 These include fajita veggies such as peppers and onions, along with crisp romaine lettuce.
 Four vegan salsas are also available: fresh tomato, tomato green-chili, tomato red-chili, and roasted chili-corn.

 Then there’s the guacamole.
-Like Miley says, it may be extra but it’s always worth it, right?
 As with all of Chipotle’s fillings, the guac is made fresh on-site every day by combining lime, chili, and cilantro with roughly mashed avocado.

 Sometimes called a naked burrito, Chipotle’s burrito bowls are the same ingredients as the Mission-style wrap but served in a bowl instead of wrapped in a tortilla.
 These are great for gluten-free customers or people who prefer not to get too messy during their meal.